typhoidgenomics/genotyphi/README.md

 # Genotyping Salmonella Typhi

 This repository houses the GenoTyphi genotyping scheme for Salmonella Typhi.

-It also describes how to call genotypes, AMR and plasmid markers in Typhi sequence read sets using Mykrobe ('Typhi Mykrobe') and links to alternative tools for calling genotypes from reads or assemblies.
+It also describes how to call genotypes, AMR and plasmid markers from Typhi whole-genome sequence reads using Mykrobe ('Typhi Mykrobe') and provides links to alternative tools for calling genotypes from reads or assemblies.

 * [GenoTyphi scheme](https://github.com/typhoidgenomics/genotyphi#GenoTyphi_Typing_Scheme)
 * [Typing from reads using Mykrobe ('Typhi Mykrobe')](https://github.com/typhoidgenomics/genotyphi#Typhi_Mykrobe)